By Kate Ranta on Apr 19, 2022 @ 03:00 PM

 - Problems chewing or swallowing

 - Persistent pain in the mouth

 There are ways to steer clear of oral cancer.
 But, if you have noticed any of these symptoms alone or in any combination, reach out to your dentist and health care professionals as soon as possible.
-It's better to eliminate the more serious possibilities as early as you can in order to get to the root cause behind your symptoms.
-And, it's much better to rule out cancer as a possibility or treat it quickly if it's discovered.
+It is better to eliminate the more serious possibilities as early as you can to get to the root cause behind your symptoms.
+And it is much better to rule out cancer as a possibility or treat it quickly if it is discovered.